 The climate crisis demands an economic transformation on a scale and timeframe with few historical parallels.
-If the discipline which dedicates itself to studying the economy cannot sufficiently engage in the economic transformation that the climate science requires, then who else can be expected to do this?
+If the discipline which dedicates itself to studying the economy cannot sufficiently engage in the economic transformation that safeguarding the future requires, then who else can be expected to do this?

-Economists have an enormous responsibility and opportunity to help provide the intellectual and policy framework to accelerate the transformation to a just, post-carbon world.
+Economists have an enormous responsibility and opportunity to help provide the intellectual and analytical framework to accelerate the transformation to a just, post-carbon world.

 But unfortunately, they are not sufficiently seizing this opportunity, nor living up to this responsibility.
 It is as much business-as-usual for economists as it is for any other group: